apsislabs/slayer/README.md

 ![Slayer](https://raw.githubusercontent.com/apsislabs/slayer/master/slayer_logo.png)

-# Slayer: A Service Layer
+# Slayer: A Killer Service Layer

 Slayer is intended to operate as a minimal service layer for your ruby application.
-To achieve this, Slayer provides base classes for writing small, composable services, which should behave as [pure functions](https://en.wikipedia.org/wiki/Pure_function).
+To achieve this, Slayer provides base classes for business logic.

-Slayer Services should implement `call`, which will `pass` or `fail` the service based on input.
-Services return a `Slayer::Result` which has a predictable interface for determining `success?` or `failure?`, a `message`, and a `result`.

-Services are composed by Composers, which describe the order and arguments for running a number of Services in sequence.
-If any of these Services fail, those run before it are rolled back by calling `rollback` on the service, passing the service its `result` object, and the original parameters.

-Composers also return a `Slayer::Result` object, which has as its `result` parameter a hash of the result objects from its composed services.
+## Application Structure

+Slayer provides 3 base classes for organizing your business logic: `Forms`, `Commands`, and `Services`.
+Each of these has a distinct role in your application's structure.

+### Forms

+`Slayer::Forms` are objects for wrapping a set of data, usually to be passed as a parameter to a `Command` or `Service`.

+### Commands

+`Slayer::Commands` are the bread and butter of your application's business logic. `Commands` are where you compose services, and perform one-off business logic tasks.
+In our applications, we usually create a single `Command` per `Controller` endpoint.

+`Commands` should call `Services`, but `Services` should never call `Commands`.

+### Services

+`Services` are the building blocks of `Commands`, and encapsulate re-usable chunks of application logic.

 ## Installation